samply/blaze/DEVELOPMENT.md

 1. Create a release branch named `release-v<version>`, e.g., `release-v0.29.0`.
 2. Update all occurrences of the old version (e.g., `0.28.0`) to the new version (e.g., `0.29.0`).
-3. Update the CHANGELOG based on the milestone.
+3. Update the `CHANGELOG.md` based on the milestone.
 4. Create a commit with the title `Release v<version>`.
-5. Create a PR from the release branch to master.
+5. Create a PR from the release branch to `main`.
 6. Merge the PR.
-7. Create and push a tag named `v<version>`, e.g., `v0.13.1`, on master at the merge commit.
+7. Create and push a tag named `v<version>`, e.g., `v0.13.1`, on `main` at the merge commit.
-8. Merge the release branch back into develop.
+8. Copy the release notes from the `CHANGELOG.md` into the GitHub release.
-9. Create release notes on GitHub.

 ## Style Guide